About the Victorian Legal Services Commissioner

 The Victorian Legal Services Commissioner was originally established in 2005 under the Legal Profession Act 2004.
 The functions and powers of the Commissioner now come under the Legal Profession Uniform Law Application Act 2014.

-Russell Daily is the Acting Victorian Legal Services Commissioner until January 2018.
+Fiona McLeay is the Victorian Legal Services Commissioner.

 The Commissioner aims to:

 - develop and maintain an independent, impartial and accessible system for managing complaints against legal practitioners;

 - be accountable and transparent in dealing with our stakeholders;

 - enhance community and consumer understanding of legal practice;

 - work with the legal profession to ensure that legal services in Victoria meet the highest standards of excellence;

 - assist practitioners in understanding, managing and meeting consumer expectations; and

 - continually identify best practices in the provision of legal services.